forumone/docker-gesso/README.md

 ## Tags and Included Tools

-### Gesso 4 & 5
+### Gesso 3, 4, and 5

-Image tags for Gesso 4 & 5 are derived from a set of the following components:
+Image tags for Gesso 3, 4, and 5 are derived from a set of the following components:

 #### Node Version